 Overall, only about 6% of men in the U.S. develop colorectal cancer, but several factors increase your risk.

-If you're a male who's dealing with urinary incontinence, you definitely need to get medical help.
-But while you and your doctor are figuring out how to solve the problem, there are things you can do on your own that might improve your symptoms.
+If you're a man dealing with urinary incontinence, you definitely need to get medical help.
+But while you and your doctor are figuring out how to solve the problem, these things you can do on your own might improve your symptoms.

-WebMD offers simple health pointers for men in their 40s and 50s that can help them stay strong and healthy for a lifetime.
+Simple health go-tos for men in their 40s and 50s that can help them stay strong and healthy for a lifetime.

-WebMD offers simple health tips for men 60 and over for staying healthy and strong for a lifetime.
+Simple health go-tos for men 60 and over for staying healthy and strong for a lifetime.

 Think you know the difference between myth and reality when it comes to men’s health issues?
 Take this WebMD quiz and find out.